Pediatric Rheumatic Heart Disease Medication

 Aspirin (Anacin, Ascriptin, Bayer Aspirin)

-Also called acetylsalicylic acid.
-Inhibits prostaglandin synthesis, which prevents formation of platelet-aggregating thromboxane A2.
-Start immediately after the diagnosis of rheumatic fever has been made.
-Initiation of therapy may mask manifestations of the disease.
+Aspirin, also called acetylsalicylic acid, inhibits prostaglandin synthesis, which prevents formation of platelet-aggregating thromboxane A2.
+Begin administration immediately after the diagnosis of rheumatic fever is made.
+Initiation of therapy may mask manifestations of disease.

 Prednisone (Deltasone, Orasone)

-May decrease inflammation by reversing increased capillary permeability and suppressing PMN activity.
+Predinisone may decrease inflammation by reversing increased capillary permeability and suppressing polymorphonuclear leukocyte (PMN) activity.
 If moderate to severe carditis is indicated by cardiomegaly, congestive heart failure, or third-degree heart block, 2 mg/kg/d PO should be used in addition to, or in lieu of, salicylate therapy.
-Prednisone should be continued for 2-4 wk, depending on the severity of the carditis, and tapered during the last week of therapy.
-Adverse effects can be minimized by discontinuing prednisone therapy after 2 wk and adding or maintaining salicylates for an additional 2-4 wk.
+Prednisone should be continued for 2-4 weeks, depending on the severity of the carditis, and tapered during the last week of therapy.
+Adverse effects can be minimized by discontinuing prednisone therapy after 2 weeks and adding or maintaining salicylates for an additional 2-4 weeks.

 Class Summary